 This extra insulin is added to the food bolus insulin which has been calculated from carbohydrate counting.
 Within 2-4 hours or by the next meal the blood glucose level should then return into the target range.
 You will be informed of your correction dose ratio by the diabetes team.
 The correction dose ratio will change over time as you grow.

-Looking for patterns and trends of rising or low blood glucose levels, and looking for reasons for these, will give you clues as to the changes required to get back to your target level.
 Before changing insulin doses you need to consider other things, such as injection sites, rotation, exercise and food (see insulin adjustments and problem solving).